kasrababaei/swift-notes/xcode-project-settings-and-simulator.md

 Assets that are passed to Previews can be stripped out when submitting to the App Store.
 This is done by a feature called Development Assets.

+It usually takes 5-10 seconds until a SwiftUI Preview is ready, even if it was active before.
+Xcode insists that you do nothing in that time to see the Preview.
+Make another tiny edit, or switch to another file, and you’ll lose the Preview run.
+It would be great if it would be possible to run the Preview in a way so that nothing could interrupt that Preview run, similar to how it works for `Product > Run`.

+`Editor > Canvas > Automatically` Refresh Preview could be it, but if disabled, it’ll still pause the preview if you make a change to the source file.